 It is unfortunate that it is hardly practicable to examine water for typhoid and diphtheria bacilli.
-The difficulties are so great requires to be charged with ice by the sender.
+The difficulties are so great

 Collection of samples.-Samples must be packed in ice and forwarded without delay, otherwise the quantitative results will be vitiated by the rapid multiplication of organisms in the water.